stellar-deprecated/horizon/docs/reference/resources/page.md

 category: Resources
 ---

-Pages represent a subset of a larger collectionof objects.
+Pages represent a subset of a larger collection of objects.
-As an example, it would be unfeasible to provide the [All Transactions][transactions_all] endpoint without paging;  Over time there will be millions of transactions in the Stellar network's ledger and returning them all over a single request would be unfeasible.
+As an example, it would be unfeasible to provide the [All Transactions][transactions_all] endpoint without paging.
+Over time there will be millions of transactions in the Stellar network's ledger and returning them all over a single request would be unfeasible.